Nearest Neighbour Score Estimators for Diffusion Generative Models: Nearest Neighbour Score Estimators

+\Cref{eq:proposal} requires access to the $k$ most probable elements of the posterior.
 To quickly identify $\mathcal{K}$, we rely on the Gaussian nature of diffusion processes.
 Since $p_t(\bxi | \bz) \propto p_t(\bz | \bxi)$ and $p_t(\bz | \bxi)$ is Gaussian, the $k$ most probable elements of the posterior are equivalent to the $k$ elements of $\mathcal{D}$ with the smallest $\ell_2$ distance to $\bz$.
 Therefore, we transform the difficult problem of finding the $k$ most likely elements of the posterior into the easier problem of identifying the $k$ nearest neighbours of $\bz$ in Euclidean space.

 To determine $\mathcal{K}$ in practice, we utilize FAISS \cite{johnson2019billion} to perform fast $k$ nearest neighbour search over $\mathcal{D}$.
-Specifically, we pre-compute an index $\mathcal{I}$ of $\mathcal{D}$.
-Then, to construct $q_t(\bx | \bz)$, we search $\mathcal{I}$ for the $k$ nearest neighbours of $\bz$, returning the nearest neighbour set $\mathcal{K}$ and their $\ell_2$ distances $d \in \mathbb{R}^k$ to $\bz$.
-Helpfully, since FAISS returns the $\ell_2$ distance to $\bz$ for each $\bxi \in \mathcal{K}$, we do not need to retrieve the nearest neighbour elements from our dataset to calculate their proposal probability. \Cref{alg:estimator} outlines our method for estimating the marginal score.
+To construct $q_t(\bxi | \bz)$ for a given $\bz$, we first use FAISS to find the nearest neighbours of $\bz$.
+Helpfully, FAISS returns both the nearest neighbour set $\mathcal{K}$ and their $\ell_2$ distances $d \in \mathbb{R}^k$ to $\bz$.
+Using $d$, we compute the forward likelihood for each element of $\mathcal{K}$, and use \cref{eq:proposal} to compute the proposal.
+We can then use the proposal to estimate the score via \cref{eq:SNIS_estimator}. \Cref{alg:estimator} outlines our full nearest neighbour score estimation algorithm.